Energy Grid Planning

 Stage 1: Predict — Substation Load Forecasting

 Derives Substation.predicted_load as an ontology property from the DemandForecast table using aggs.max().per(Substation).
 Substations near announced data center projects show 32-55% growth depending on location and announced capacity.
 Dallas-Fort Worth is the only substation predicted to breach capacity (1,700 MW predicted vs 1,600 MW capacity at 24 months, 54.6% growth).
 Houston Ship Channel shows the highest absolute load (1,797 MW) but remains within its larger capacity.
-This predicted load feeds the capacity constraint in Stage 4.
+This predicted load feeds both Stage 4’s capacity rule and Stage 5’s capacity constraint — the first link in the accretive chain.
+Because both downstream reasoners read predicted_load as a first-class ontology attribute, changing the demand forecast automatically propagates through the rules engine and optimizer without any code changes.

 The predicted_load derived property aggregates the max forecasted load per substation: